background image

 8.1

-Requests for Video Surveillance records may be submitted in writing to the Chief
+Requests to access the Video Surveillance records may be submitted in writing to

-Safety, Risk, and Employee Wellness Officer or designate and may be routinely
+the Chief Safety, Risk, and Employee Wellness Officer or designate.
+The record may

 8.2

-If a Video Surveillance record has been requested as part of a freedom of information
+If a Video Surveillance record has been requested as part of an access to information

-request through the FOIP Office, Security Services will release the record of the
+request through the Access and Privacy Office, Security Services will release the

 B.